Tryella: Distribution and habitat

-The species are found across eastern, central and northern Australia, and southwestern New Guinea, predominantly on trees, especially eucalypti.
+The species are found across eastern, central and northern Australia, and south-western New Guinea, predominantly on trees, especially eucalypts.

 Behaviour

 Male Tryella cicadas call during the day and dusk.
 Adults emerge from pupation after monsoonal rain.
 They characteristically sit facing downwards on branches, of generally less than 5 cm in diameter.
 One species, T. graminea, is found on grass.